gvwilson/fiction/iffy/index.md

 Hadn't the quarantine shed in Halley blown up?
 And what about that fixit bot what they said a glitched?
-If the machines had finally decided to start shooting again, humanity's only hope was to unite an---
+If the machines had finally decided to start shooting again, humanity's only hope was to unite an—

 Iffy switched off her app and sighed.
-According to her history lessons, the Jungle had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the ice started to melt.
+According to her history lessons,
+Hell had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the ice started to melt.
 For every truth there were a dozen half-truths and two outright lies.